-Alanna Styer is a interdisciplinary documentary artist and activist.
-Her work focuses on telling forgotten histories as they relate to contemporary moment.
-Styer uses art as a tool to create community, democratize education and question history.
-Creating work that is accessible to those in and outside the fine art community, she has displayed in galleries across the United States as well as public spaces, such as libraries, community centers, and schools.
-In 2015, Styer earned her BFA in photography from Watkins College of Art, Design and Film and is currently pursuing an MFA at Duke University.
+Alanna Styer is an interdisciplinary documentary artist and activist, who engages with omitted histories and cultural change.
+Her work focuses on the understandings of community, storytelling, and trauma, as they relate to land and place.
+Her exhibitions are used as a means to democratize education and challenge traditional teachings of history.
+She strives to make her work accessible to varied communities and has displayed in galleries across the United States, as well as in public spaces, such as libraries, community centers, and schools.
+She earned her BFA in photography from Watkins College of Art, Design and Film and is currently pursuing an MFA at Duke University.

 Words of Caution | 61 Local | Brooklyn , NY